maciekzdyb/play-readTxt/README.md

 2. Build the project.
 Enter: `sbt run`.
 The project builds and starts the embedded HTTP server.
 Since this downloads libraries and dependencies, the amount of time required depends partly on your connection's speed.

-3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:9000>
+3. After the message `Server started, ...` displays, enter the following URL in console:

-The Play application responds: `Welcome to the Hello World Tutorial!`

-## Use case:
 ```bash
 curl localhost:9000/read -F file=@NOTICE
 ```